meetar/fjord.style/_posts/2023-11-08-going-into-depth.md

 This is the essence of the technique!
 It's relatively simple to do this on a flat plane, but to do this on an arbitrary 3D object, we'll need something more powerful than CSS, capable of slightly more intense math.

-In the next post, we'll walk through the building blocks of the implementation in a shader in the abstract, and then we'll dig into the shader code itself.
+In the next post, we'll walk through the building blocks of the shader implementation, and then we'll dig into the shader code itself.

 Until then, enjoy a shiny purple gem.
 Thanks for reading!